-- Town communications, starting with various modes of identifying and welcoming new residents, should strive for a tone of inclusiveness while providing helpful information regarding town services, and inviting engagement with social and governmental activities. - As a party to the historic deeds, the Town should seek legal means to remove racially motivated restrictive covenants. - Update Article XII, Subdivision Regulations, to reflect the role of the Historic Preservation Commission for review of any proposed plan of subdivision as specified in Article XV. - Condition subdivision plat and building permit approvals on retention of historic structures, design compatibility, adherence to guidelines, compliance with vehicle parking requirements, and installation of new pedestrian ways and other features to support the character of Washington Grove. - Explore adding a property tax surcharge on vacant residential property to reduce the number of long-term vacant homes, and strengthening demolition controls. - Establish a rental license process to include home rentals and accessory residential room rentals, coordinated with County enforcement by Montgomery County Code Chapter 29, Landlord-Tenant Relations, where applicable, to link rental license issuance and renewals to annual verification of rental requirements, including minimum number of off-street parking spaces. - Update Article VII, Zoning Ordinance:
+- Town communications, starting with various modes of identifying and welcoming new residents, should strive for a tone of inclusiveness while providing helpful information regarding town services, and inviting engagement with social and governmental activities. - Update Article XII, Subdivision Regulations, to reflect the role of the Historic Preservation Commission for review of any proposed plan of subdivision as specified in Article XV. - Condition subdivision plat approvals on retention of historic structures, compliance with vehicle parking requirements, and installation of new pedestrian ways and other features to support the character of Washington Grove. - Explore adding a property tax surcharge on vacant residential property to reduce the number of long-term vacant homes. - Establish a rental license process to include home rentals and accessory residential room rentals, coordinated with County enforcement by Montgomery County Code Chapter 29, Landlord-Tenant Relations, where applicable, to link rental license issuance and renewals to annual verification of rental requirements, including minimum number of off-street parking spaces. - Update Article VII, Zoning Ordinance: - Section 5.32 (Definition of Degree of Non-Compliance) to expand the definition to include "(d) for properties in the Residential Zones, there is no decrease in number of off-street spaces as specified in the Schedule of Minimum Requirements" - Section 6.2224 (Schedule of Minimum Requirements) to add "Accessory Residential Room Rental" with "1" for "# of Spaces" and "Bedroom" for "Unit of Measurement" - Section 8.2 (Commercial Zone, Use Regulations) to add a residential component with upper level residential apartments/condominiums built over the commercial/office tenant spaces.